node-red/node-red.github.io/docs/hardware/raspberrypi.md

 There are two ways to get started with Node-RED on a Raspberry Pi.

   - use the version preinstalled in the November 2015 **Raspbian Jessie** image
-  - or **manual install** from the `npm` repository - see [here](#manual-install).
+  - or **manual install** from the `npm` repository - see [further below](#manual-install).

+You can then start [using the editor](#using-the-editor).

-## Raspbian Jessie (pre-install)
+## Raspbian Jessie

-As of the November 2015 version of Raspbian Jessie, Node-RED comes preinstalled on the SD card image that can be downloaded from [here](https://www.raspberrypi.org/downloads/raspbian/).
+As of the November 2015 version of Raspbian Jessie, Node-RED comes preinstalled on the SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).

-If you already have an older version of Jessie, you can install Node-RED using the standard package manager:
+If you already have an older version of Jessie, you can install or upgrade Node-RED using the standard package manager:

     sudo apt-get update
     sudo apt-get install nodered